Coffee

 There’s an old screen door in my heart

-and a memory,
+and a memory –

 bare feet on a worn wooden porch

-and an old yellow kitchen
+and a big yellow kitchen

 with a stout black stove and sunshine